-iPad 5 rumored to be on the way with iPad mini-like looks, iPhone 5S and low-cost iPhone also tippedAlex Wagner - Deputy Managing Editor, News Desk
+iPad 5 rumored to be on the way with iPad mini-like looks, iPhone 5S and low-cost iPhone also tippedAlex Wagner - Editorial Director of News and Content

 There have been quite a few rumors lately surrounding upcoming flagship Android phones from companies like Samsung and HTC, but today it's iOS's time in the spotlight.
 A new report from iLounge claims to have some details on the upcoming fifth-generation iPad as well as future iPhone models. iLounge EIC Jeremy Horwitz says that he recently took a look at what was said to be an accurate model of the fifth-gen iPad and, unsurprisingly, he says that it wouldn't be far off to call it a "stretched iPad mini."
 The device will reportedly have chamfered edges like the iPad mini and iPhone 5, and left and right bezels are said to be nearly non-existant, while the top and bottom bezels are only large enough to fit the home button and front-facing camera.
 The new iPad is also expected to be much thinner than the current model.

 With Apple's adoption of chamfered edges on the iPad mini and iPhone 5 as well as the rounded edges found on the iPad mini, it wouldn't be a total surprise to see the next full-sized iPad gain a similar look.
 That's especially so when you consider that the 10-inch iPad's current look has been around for a few generations now.
 When it comes to an official introduction, Horwitz has heard that an October debut could be in the cards, which would be a year after the fourth-generation iPad was first announced.